 What is the CDA Work Trust?
-As a result of the Asarco bankruptcy, $435 million was placed in the Coeur d’Alene Work Trust.
-Per court order, this money is to be used only to perform EPA-selected cleanup actions in the Coeur d’Alene Basin.
-Coeur d'Alene Work Trust funds cannot be used for cleanup actions in the Box, the 21-square-mile area defined in the 2002 EPA Record of Decision.
+As a result of the Asarco bankruptcy, $435 million was placed in the CDA Work Trust.
+Per court order, this money is to be used only to perform EPA-selected cleanup actions in the CDA Basin.
+CDA Work Trust funds cannot be used for cleanup actions in the Box, the 21-square-mile area defined in the 2002 EPA Record of Decision.

 Community Fill Plan

 The Community Fill Plan is an agreement that outlines criteria for filling in areas with contaminated soil.
 If the existing ground is already contaminated, the plan provides criteria to evaluate the suitability of the fill area.
-All of the existing Institutional Controls rules apply to these projects, such as the filled area will need to be capped with non-contaminated material to reduce human health risk.
-This plan could improve the suitability of a property for development, reduce the amount of ICP-generated waste, and prevent repositories from filling up prematurely.
+All of the existing Institutional Controls rules apply to these projects, for example, the filled area will need to be capped with non-contaminated material to reduce human health risk.
+This plan could improve the suitability of a property for development, reduce the amount of Institutional Controls Program-generated waste, and prevent repositories from filling up prematurely.
 Learn more.

 Project-Wide Cleanup Decisions

-Superfund cleanup decisions are made EPA and written into Records of Decision (ROD).
+Superfund cleanup decisions are made by EPA and written into records of decision (ROD).
 A ROD is a legal public document issued by EPA outlining the cleanup that will take place at a Superfund site.
 EPA is the lead agency for the Bunker Hill Superfund Site and has issued three RODs for this cleanup.
-Idaho DEQ plays a role in plan development and project implementation based on our mission to protect the state's air, soil, water and it’s people.
-Learn more about RODs on US EPA's website.
+DEQ plays a role in plan development and project implementation based on our mission to protect the state's air, soil, water and its people.
+Learn more about RODs on EPA's website.

-Annual project plans and quarterly updates are brought to the community through the Basin Environmental Improvement Project Commission, a commission of three counties, two states, the federal government and the Coeur d’Alene Tribe.
+Annual project plans and quarterly updates are brought to the community through the Basin Environmental Improvement Project Commission (BEIPC), a commission of three counties, two states, the federal government, and the Coeur d’Alene Tribe.
 Stay in touch with EPA and DEQ public announcements and plans to remain aware of opportunities to engage about current projects.
 Learn more about the BEIPC.

 Get Connected, Be Engaged